-Josh Daniel and Peter Grey will be performing on The Tennessee Shines Radio Show on February 8th!
+Josh Daniel/Mark Schimick Project are performing on The Tennessee Shines Radio Show tonight (4/19/2017)!
+Josh Daniel answered these bullet backstory questions for us earlier this year when he performed on Tennessee Shines with Peter Gray.
 Josh Daniel is a North Carolina singer-songwriter and multi-instrumentalist whose passion and enthusiasm are evident every time he takes the stage.
 Daniel describes his sound as “Rock n Roll” but it’s much broader than that.
 Josh is able to mold his influences in to a unique sound that is entirely his own.

 Blending rock n roll with bluegrass, funk and soul music with a reggae backbeat, you never know which way he will lead the crowd.
 By the tender age of 19 Daniel had a full length CD of original music under his belt and performed hundreds of live shows.
 Since then he has released a catalog of music with his critically acclaimed band The New Familiars that includes several EPs, a full length CD, a live effort and a 45 single with a wonderful cover of the classic soul song “My Girl”.